strayTrain/SimpleGameplayAbilitySystem/docs/pages/blueprint_nodes/ability_component/gameplay_ability_component.md

 ### AddAbilityOverride

 Defines an ability override, which replaces one ability with another.
 Useful for equipment or status effects that modify abilities.
 This function is available only on the server.
+The way an ability override works is that when you activate an ability, the system checks if there is an override for it.
+If there is, it uses the override instead of the original ability.
+This allows you to change the behavior of abilities without modifying their original code.

 **Parameters:**